qaecology/blogdown-website/content/project/Threatened_Species/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Threatened Species and Communities"
+title: "Threatened Species, Communities and Ecosystems"
 summary: "We are passionate about conservation.
-We undertake fieldwork to understand management implications and apply the principles of our other research themes to threatened species and communities."
+We undertake fieldwork to understand management implications and apply the principles of our other research themes to threatened species, communities and ecosystems."
 date: 2021-08-26
 weight: 1
 tags: []